 Spend a Day with Us

-Applicants in grades 3–7 are invited to spend a day in the classroom (or a virtual classroom).
+Applicants in grades 3–7 are invited to spend a day in the classroom.

 Admissions is on a rolling basis.
 As the application process is completed and admissions packets are reviewed, acceptance letters are mailed.

 Each student is considered individually when applying for admission to the Academy of the Sacred Heart.
 Acceptance is based upon screening results, records of previous academic performance, teacher recommendation (if applicable), and parent conversations.

 The Academy of the Sacred Heart does not discriminate on the basis of race, color, national or ethnic origin in admission of students or in the administration of its educational or athletic programs.

 The Academy of the Sacred Heart is a member of the following: Association of Supervision and Curriculum Development (ASCD), Independent Schools of St. Louis (ISSL), National Catholic Educational Association (NCEA), and the Network of Sacred Heart Schools.
 The Academy is accredited through the National Federation of Nonpublic School State Accrediting Association.

 Sacred Heart schools seek to educate the whole child—heart, body and spirit as well as the mind.
 Strong character habits, respect for oneself and others, and a compassion and concern for those less fortunate are integral to our education.
 Our curriculum is rigorous, which implies the depth of instruction as well as the pace that students move through the materials.
 Advanced materials are used in some content areas (more so in the Middle School).
 Because learning is much more than memorization, our aim is that our students express their ideas clearly (both in written form and verbally) and apply their thoughts to what is happening in the world around them.
 To help our children learn to think critically and creatively, to be problem solvers, to love learning and to rise to challenges are all hallmarks of Sacred Heart education.